leticia-de-araujo/burger-shop/README.md

 ## Kenzie Burguer 🍔

-This project is a web page for a hamburger shop.
+This project is a web page for a burger restaurant.

 This application was built in <b>React.js</b>, and the products presented are a result of a GET request from an API provided by Kenzie Academy Brazil.